-During 2018, iSelect, The VanTrump Report and The Yield Lab Institute are sponsoring a series of weekly webinars featuring the best in agriculture innovation.
+During 2019, iSelect, The VanTrump Report and The Yield Lab Institute are sponsoring a series of weekly webinars featuring the best in agriculture innovation.
 Agrifood Conversations is all about driving innovation and each month will highlight a specific theme, from biologicals to vertical farms, featuring new and exciting companies at the forefront of the industry.
-Once a quarter, we’ll open up the conversation with a panel of experts on that month’s topic.
 Learn about new trends in ag, connect with industry leaders and discover new solutions.

 All webinar registrants receive a free short-term subscription to The Van Trump Report.

 March Webinar Topic: The Future of AgTech According to Industry-Leading Women

 According to some estimates, women make up roughly 30% of U.S. farmers and ag industry professionals, and yet they remain a little-known voice in the national conversation about the future of ag and the food systems.
 That’s changing, however, in large part to an emerging range of thought leaders in the space who also happen to be women.
 This month, Agrifood Conversations will be speaking with some of these industry-leading women to get their thoughts on the future of agriculture from their perspective, all leading up to a panel discussion at the end of March.